Desert Hawks Brigade: Service history

 It participated in the June 2013 capture of the town of al-Qaryatayn, where it lost one of its commanders in the fighting.
 After rebels launched an offensive in northern Latakia Governorate and seized control of the majority-Armenian town of Kessab, Suqur al-Sahra was transferred to that front, where its members helped lead the capture of the strategic height of Tower 45, losing at least three members in combat.

-On November 2014 during the battle for Shaer gas field the units (operational) commander Mohsen Hussein was killed while attempting to expel ISIL terrorists from the facility.
+In November 2014 during the battle for Shaer gas field the units (operational) commander Mohsen Hussein was killed while attempting to expel ISIL terrorists from the facility.

 In December 2015 the unit participated in operation which rescued a downed Russian co-pilot after his plane was shot down by a Turkish F-16 fighter jet (the pilot was killed by anti-government armed forces while descending to the ground).

 In course of the 2015–16 Latakia offensive, the brigade developed a close connection to the Shia militant group LAAG, which began to provide advisors to Suqur al-Sahara.

 The unit participated in both Palmyra liberation campaigns.
 However, during the first liberation campaign, in March 2016, it was involved in a friendly fire incident with the SAA Tiger Forces members which left 9 Desert Hawk members dead and several dozen injured.
 The incident badly strained the relationship/cooperation between the two most successful Syrian pro-government units which had successfully cooperated just one month prior, in East Aleppo.

-In June 2016 the unit together with the Syrian Marines (a sister unit of the Desert Hawks which is led by Ayman Jaber the brother of Desert Hawks leader Mohamed Jaber) participated in the unsuccessful Ithriyah-Raqqa offensive with some sources blaming the stated units for the failure.
+In June 2016 the unit together with the Syrian Marines (a sister unit of the Desert Hawks which is led by Ayman Jaber, the brother of Desert Hawks leader Mohamed Jaber) participated in the unsuccessful Ithriyah-Raqqa offensive with some sources blaming the stated units for the failure.
 However, other sources pointed to a general lack of planning in the Syrian Arab Army high command as the root cause of the failure.
 The offensive began shortly after Kurdish forces achieved notable advances in Manbij and the Syrian command attempted to exploit this, reportedly believing that ISIL would be unable to fight on two different fronts simultaneously.

 Desert Hawks participated in the Aleppo liberation campaign which was successfully concluded in December 2016.
-However, their achievement was somewhat tarnished after it was learned that after the battle several of its members reportedly looted civilian property in the city.

 In early 2017 one of the Desert Hawks founders was arrested by other government forces after supposedly "interfering with a government convoy".

-In late June 2017 the unit deployed to the East Hama front but was withdrawn after only a few days due to unknown reasons.
+In late June 2017 the unit deployed to the East Hama front but was withdrawn after only a few days for unknown reasons.
 In early July 2017, reports emerged that members of the unit had allegedly desecrated corpses of killed ISIL terrorists.

 By September 2019, more than 1,000 Desert Hawks members were killed during the Syrian Civil War.